-- you reach the End Payment Date; - you qualify for a permitted early withdrawal (e.g. first home withdrawal, significant financial hardship, serious illness or death); or - you transfer to another KiwiSaver scheme (or to a foreign superannuation scheme or Australian superannuation scheme).
+- you reach the End Payment Date; - you qualify for a permitted early withdrawal (e.g. first home withdrawal, significant financial hardship, serious illness, life-shortening congenital condition or death); or - you transfer to another KiwiSaver scheme (or to an Australian complying superannuation scheme).